-A desk to person ratio is the ratio of employees to available desks in a given office building or floor.
+A desk to person ratio, also known as a desk sharing ratio, is the ratio of employees to available desks in a given office building or floor.
 An ideal ratio in a traditional working environment would be 1:1 (one desk for each employee).
 However, as most organizations employ a percentage of their workforce part time, and because staff are likely to be sick or on leave several for weeks each year it is typical to see a ratio of around 10:7 (10 desks for every 7 people).
 This ratio varies from country to country, depending on leave requirements, and cultural practices.

 In a hybrid working environment, where it is typical for employees to work remotely, organisations typically see a much lower ratio (eg 1:2).